 I had an unproductive, critical thought about one of my kids, but I brushed it away and replaced it with love.
 Drop of Awesome!

 When I started thinking about my life in terms of adding these little Drops of Awesome for every tiny act of good, I found that I was doing more and more of them because it’s a lot more fun to do good when you’re rewarded with joy, rather than being punished with guilt for every failure in your past.

 By the end of the day, I realized something important.
-If I was spending time with my kids, really listening to each of them with attention, at least fiften minutes a day, then I was a good listener, even if I had multi-tasked while they were talking at other times.
+If I was spending time with my kids, really listening to each of them with attention, at least fifteen minutes a day, then I was a good listener, even if I had multi-tasked while they were talking at other times.
 And it felt really good to be that person.

-As I added up these Drops of Awesome, I found that in those moments, I actually became the person I had always wanted to be… Drops of Awesome is really about allowing yourself to feel joy and to be proud of your small victories.
+As I added up these Drops of Awesome, I found that in those moments, I actually became the person I had always wanted to be.
+Drops of Awesome is really about allowing yourself to feel joy and to be proud of your small victories.
 This builds momentum and makes you want more Drops in your bucket.
 Because of the positive feedback you experience, you are willing to do more, and each tiny step brings you closer to achieving your goals.”

 This friend is Kathryn Thompsom and I found her published journal at Shared Blessings in Kilauea, Kauai!

-I’d like to extend a big MAHALO to Shared Blessings and to whoever dropped off Kathryn Thompson’s ” You’re More Awesome Than You Think Journal” and of course to Kathryn Thompson, herself, for creating it and giving herself the opportunity to let her own cheerleader shine through for all of us to see and benefit from.
+I’d like to extend a big MAHALO to Shared Blessings and to whoever dropped off Kathryn Thompson’s ” You’re More Awesome Than You Think Journal” and of course to Kathryn Thompson, herself, for creating it and giving herself the opportunity to let her own cheerleader shine through for all of us to see and learn from.

-Credits go to: Kathryn Thompson for creating the Drops of Awesome Journal!
+All Credits go to: Kathryn Thompson for creating the Drops of Awesome Journal!

 Kathryn Thompson lives in the Seattle suburbs with her computer genius husband and three young kids.
 You can follow her adventures at DaringYoungMom.com.